 Meet Our Chair

-Forum Executive Committee, State of Oregon: Higher Education Coordinating Commission
+Forum Executive Committee, University of Arizona

-I cannot overemphasize the importance of having the Forum as a venue for university leaders to communicate.
-Nor can I overstate the advantages of working collaboratively to address the emerging challenges impacting the health and safety of our students, faculty, and institutions.
+I cannot overemphasize the importance of having the Forum as a venue for university leaders to come together and work collaboratively to address the challenges our institutions face.
 The Forum has a long, respectable, history of tackling important issues including the diversification of the professoriate, campus health and wellness, student success and university leadership development.
-Meetings to discuss how to respond to the chaos triggered by the pandemic and to anticipate fundamental changes as we emerge from it have been truly invaluable.
+Meetings to discuss how to respond to the chaos triggered by the pandemic and to anticipate fundamental changes as we emerge from it will continue to be truly invaluable.
 If you are not yet a member, I strongly encourage you to join us and experience all that this organization has to offer.

 It gives me great pleasure to share that the annual meeting of the Forum will be April 26-28, 2023, and will be held in person, in my home city, Tucson, Arizona.
 April is the perfect time to visit Tucson, a time when the cactus and many desert plants bloom.
 In addition, the meeting hotel is located in a small business district immediately adjacent to the beautiful University of Arizona campus.
 The meeting will include presentations and small group discussions on timely and important topics of interest to all Forum members.
 Furthermore, members are invited to participate in contributing ideas for the meeting.
 WICHE invites institutions, systems, and individuals to submit proposals to present their work that address this year’s theme, A Time of Crises: Higher Education Creating the Conditions for A Different Future.
 Proposals are due October 5, 2022 midnight MT.
 For more information and to submit a proposal, please see the call for proposals.
 I hope you will join us for this important meeting.